Appellate Courts >

 Filing an appeal does not automatically stay enforcement of an eviction judgment, and it does not automatically stay enforcement of the writ of recovery.

 If an appellant in an eviction proceeding wants to remain in or at the property while the appeal is being decided, the appellant must make a motion in the district court to stay enforcement of the judgment.

 If the appellant makes a motion in the district court for a stay, the district court will decide whether to grant the stay and on what conditions.
-Often the district court will require the appellant to continue paying rent while the appeal is being decided.
-Note that even when an appellant is granted leave to proceed in forma pauperis on appeal, if that appellant asks to stay on the property while the appeal is pending, the district court can still require that appellant to pay rent (usually to the landlord or the district court) while the appeal is pending.
+Often the district court will require the appellant to continue paying rent or other amounts while the appeal is being decided.
+Note that even when an appellant is granted leave to proceed in forma pauperis on appeal, if that appellant asks to stay on the property while the appeal is pending, the district court can still require that appellant to pay rent or other amounts (usually to the landlord or the district court) while the appeal is pending.
 If the appellant does not satisfy the conditions set by the district court for the stay, the appellant can be evicted even though an appeal is pending, and even though the appellant has been granted permission to proceed in forma pauperis in that appeal.